-Thanks to a series of events that involved a “once in a lifetime” trip to Egypt, a darkness retreat in southern Oregon, and the New York Jets’ firing of Robert Saleh, Aaron Rodgers will spend the final days of his NFL career with his third team in four seasons.
-Nevertheless, after garnering a reputation for being one of the diva-like personas in NFL history, the future first-ballot Hall of Famer is now prepared to pay it forward and give back to the game of football before walking off into the sunset.
+Thanks to this series of events, Aaron Rodgers will spend the final days of his NFL career with his third team in four seasons.
+Nevertheless, after garnering a reputation for being something of a diva in NFL, the future first-ballot Hall of Famer is now prepared to pay it forward.
+He wants to give back to the game of football beforefinally walking off into the sunset.

 Despite having a reputation for seeking accommodations with every roster that he’s been a part of, the former Green Bay Packer is now aiming to shift the focus away from himself and assist his new team in any way possible.
 In stating that he had entered Pittsburgh’s locker room with a sense of “humility,” Rodgers explained on the Pat McAfee Show that he had informed his new coaches about his desire not to “interrupt the room” with his presence.